jamiethompson85/jamiethompson85.github.io/draft/draft.md

 # Google Cloud Professional Database Engineer Exam Guide

 To wrap up the year, I managed to squeeze in a last minute renewal of the Professional Database Engineer certification during my annual leave, just ahead of its January expiry.
-It was a choice between getting it done now or having it loom over my head as I try to juggle new projects in the New Year.

 When I first passed this exam back in December 2023, it was widely considered one of the more approachable professional level certifications, essentially a "Cloud SQL exam."
 Fast forward to now, and I can tell you that is no longer the case.
 The exam has matured into a broad, nuanced assessment that requires a much deeper understanding of Google’s entire database portfolio.